QuickQuote life insurance review 2021

 The options vary between insurers, so check with your QuickQuote representative to see which ones apply to the carrier you’re considering.
 The most common riders include:

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 Pays out a portion of the death benefit if you’re diagnosed with a terminal illness.

-- Child term.
+- Child rider.
 Allows you to insure a child or multiple children under your policy.

 How much does QuickQuote cost?